tprasadtp/protonvpn-docker/docs/faq.md

 running in a __single pod__ and use protonwire container with command `protonwire connect --kill-switch` as init container.
 This ensures all the containers in your pod are using the VPN.
 Do note that `.cluster` domains like `<service>.<namespace>.svc.cluster` are **NOT** resolved (unless your use `SKIP_CONFIG_DNS=1`) as ProtonVPN DNS server is used.
 Do remember to apply required sysctls to the pod created.

+## Port Forwarding

+Port forwarding is not supported directly, but the image includes tools required to setup via custom script(`socat` and `natpmpc` etc).
+It is being tracked via [#125](https://github.com/tprasadtp/protonvpn-docker/issues/125).
+It might be necessary to write your `service` loop which keeps port forwarding updated.
+Following commands can be used to setup VPN connection and check it regularly.
+Do note that script will still take into consideration `IPCHECK_INTERVAL` for healthchecks, so keep your custom script compatible with it.

+- Connect to VPN server with kill-switch.

+    ```bash
+    protonwire connect --ks
+    ```

+- Verify that connection is active. **DO NOT** use `--container` flag, as it depends on protonwire running in the background.

+    ```bash
+    protonwire verify
+    ```

+- Setup your port forwarding using `natpmpc` and write mapped port to a shared volume.

+- In a loop verify the connection and keep refreshing port forwarding.

+    ```bash
+    protonwire verify || exit 1
+    natpmpc <args as required> || exit 1
+    ```

+- To disconnect, run

+    ```bash
+    protonwire disconnect
+    ```